h2oai/h2o-llmstudio/README.md

 ## What's New

+- [PR 288](https://github.com/h2oai/h2o-llmstudio/pull/288) Introduced Deepspeed for sharded training allowing to train larger models on machines with multiple GPUs.
+Requires NVLink.
+This feature replaces FSDP and offers more flexibility.
+Deepspeed requires a system installation of cudatoolkit and we recommend using version 11.8.
+See [Recommended Install](#recommended-install).
 - [PR 449](https://github.com/h2oai/h2o-llmstudio/pull/449) New problem type for Causal Classification Modeling allows to train binary and multiclass models using LLMs.
 - [PR 364](https://github.com/h2oai/h2o-llmstudio/pull/364) User secrets are now handled more securely and flexible.
 Support for handling secrets using the 'keyring' library was added.
 User settings are tried to be migrated automatically.
 - [PR 328](https://github.com/h2oai/h2o-llmstudio/pull/328) RLHF is now a separate problem type.
 Note that starting a new RLHF experiment from an old experiment that used RLHF is no longer supported.
 To continue from a previous experiment, please start a new experiment and enter the settings from the previous experiment manually.
 - [PR 308](https://github.com/h2oai/h2o-llmstudio/pull/308) Sequence to sequence models have been added as a new problem type.
 - [PR 152](https://github.com/h2oai/h2o-llmstudio/pull/152) Add RLHF functionality for fine-tuning LLMs.
 - [PR 132](https://github.com/h2oai/h2o-llmstudio/pull/131) Add 4bit training that allows training of larger LLM backbones with less GPU memory.
 See [here](https://huggingface.co/blog/4bit-transformers-bitsandbytes) for a comprehensive summary of this method.